 Humanists UK Shop and Online Purchases

-We may also from time to time work with third-parties such as Twitter or Facebook to judge the effectiveness of our advertising.
+- We may also from time to time work with third-parties such as Twitter or Facebook to judge the effectiveness of our advertising.
 This involves tracking whether you respond directly to an advert on these services, or whether you engage with us having seen an advert.
 This is known as ‘conversion tracking’, and uses ‘cookies’ on your machine.
 We do not provide these third-parties with identifiable information.
-However, if you have an account on these services it will be possible for them to match up this account to the visit to our site, and as such may use this to inform future advertising.
-In a nutshell, if you are logged in to your Twitter account and visit a page on our site with ‘conversion tracking’ enabled, Twitter will know about it and may use this in their advertising algorithms.
-Currently we are working with Twitter in this regard, and Facebook for our Ceremonies pages.
+However, if you have an account on these services it will be possible for them to match up your account to the visit to our site, and as such they may use this to inform future advertising.
+In a nutshell, if you are logged in to your Twitter/Facebook account and visit a page on our site with ‘conversion tracking’ enabled, Twitter/Facebook will know about it and may use this in their advertising algorithms.
+Currently we are working with Twitter and Facebook in this regard.
 We will update this page if this changes.
 You can opt-out of this kind of tracking on Twitter using the instructions on this page.
 You can manage your Facebook settings here.
 Your web browser allows control of most cookies through the browser settings.

 Applying for a job or volunteer position at Humanists UK, or membership of one of our professional networks such as Humanist Ceremonies™